Park View High School

 The officers of the chapter shall be President, Vice President, Secretary, and Treasurer.

 Officers shall be elected during the penultimate meeting of each school year from members who are in the junior class.
 All members who are juniors are eligible to run for a position as an officer.
 All members are eligible to vote, as the senior members are still expected to shape the future of the organization.
+Should an officer vacate or be removed from the position for which elected for any reason, a special election will be held at the next possible monthly meeting of the general membership.
+Only seniors are eligible to fill the vacated position, unless no viable candidate emerges.
+At that time, a junior may run.

 A majority vote shall be necessary to elect any officer of this chapter.
 If the first vote does not yield a majority, a second vote shall be taken of the two candidates receiving the highest number of votes.